 Consent Comes First offers support groups throughout the year for Toronto Metropolitan students affected by sexual violence and other forms of gender-based violence.
 The groups are an opportunity to learn and heal with your peers.
 There is power in connection.

 Information on the groups is available below.
 To inquire about our groups or to register, please email email@example.com.
 Remember to check back regularly to learn of added groups, or follow us on Instagram (external link) to receive updates.

-Discovering Your Compassionate Voice
+On Hiatus: Discovering Your Compassionate Voice

 This five-week virtual group focuses on working together to identify how to work with feelings of shame, self-blame, and self-doubt to develop a secure self-concept and cultivate presence, self-acceptance, and self-compassion.